ash1eygrace/ai-content/README.md

 ## Status: Under Construction 🚧

-This React app is a work in progress.
+This React app is a work in progress and is always being updated.

 ## Purpose of this App 🤖

-To generate website or product copy via OpenAI's Generative Pre-trained Transformer 3 (GPT-3) an autoregressive language model that uses deep learning to produce human-like text.
+To generate website, product copy, and brianstorm ideas with OpenAI's Generative Pre-trained Transformer 3 (GPT-3) an autoregressive language model that uses deep learning to produce human-like text.

 https://user-images.githubusercontent.com/29527450/163495243-dffda224-bfda-43f1-bc0c-c3f5b95fb7ef.mov